senzhaocode/ScaR/README.md

       #	XXXXXXXXXXXXXXXXXX*YYYYYYYYYYYYYYY
       # NOTE: 1.
 It only accepts '*' or '|' as a separator for breakpoint sequences.
 Sequences 'XXXXXXXXXXX' and 'YYYYYYYYY' should correspond to geneA and geneB, respectively.
       #       2. In order to ensure the specificity of breakpoint sequence, we recommend that 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
+      #       3. In current version, the breakpoint sequence should be composed of cDNA (i.e. exon region).
+If it contains intron/intergenic sequences, the program will stop running scaffold realignment.